libnet/libnet/README.md

 Building
 --------

-Libnet employs the GNU configure and build system.
+Libnet employs the [GNU configure and build system][autotools].
 The release tarballs ship with a pre-built `configure` script.
 To list available options, type <kbd>./configure --help</kbd>

 When checking out the code from GitHub, use <kbd>./autogen.sh</kbd> to generate a `configure` script.
 For this you need the full suite of the